domfarolino/os/05-Threads/README.md

 doesn't really even improve our performance in the first place because the operations are so cheap, but the takeaway is clear.

-# 03-producer-consumer (condition variables)
+# 03-producer-consumer-queue (condition variables)

-This is an example implementation of the classic producer-consumer problem.
+This is a simplified example of the classic producer-consumer problem.
 It demonstrates a producer thread producing messages for a consumer thread.
-The threads are producing and consuming data at different rates, and need to synchronize access to the message buffer they are reading/writing from/to.
+The messages are written to and read from a `std::queue`, and the producer has a variable wait-time between producing messages.
+If the consumer has consumed all of the messages in the queue, it uses a `std::condition_variable` to wait for the producer to produce more messages and notify the consumer via the variable.

+Furthermore, access to the queue must be synchronized as it is a shared resource.
+If we did not synchronize access to the queue with some synchronization mechanism, it would be possible for the producer and consumer to enqueue & dequeue messages at the same time, potentially resulting in a phantom read/write.

 ## Producer